May 21, 2010 - Field Notes

 - Expansion of Shellfish Closure Area in Town of Huntington.
 Last week there was a closure on all shellfishing activities in a selected area surrounding the Town of Huntington.
 The closure was instituted due to the detection of saxitoxin, a marine biotoxin which causes paralytic shellfish poisoning (PSP) when consumed.
 For the protection of public health, DEC is expanding the closure area and prohibiting all recreational and commercial shellfishing in affected areas until further notice.
 For specific closure locations and information on how to check the status of the closure review the press release online.

 - Take a Sportsmen Education Class.
 Newly scheduled sportsmen education classes have been posted on the Sportsmen Education Classes web page.
-These classes are a requirement in order to purchase a New York State hunting or trapping license, and so you can enjoy these activities safely in the great outdoors!
+(External Link) These classes are a requirement in order to purchase a New York State hunting or trapping license, and so you can enjoy these activities safely in the great outdoors!

 Fish Stocking Time!

 Stocking Fish by Helicopter.
 The Bureau of Fisheries, with assistance from the State Police Aviation Unit, recently completed its spring air stocking program.
 Brook, brown, rainbow, and lake trout, landlocked salmon, and splake were stocked into 51 remote Adirondack lakes, ponds and rivers.
 Fish ranged in size from fingerling heritage strain brook trout, to two-year-old brown trout that average 12 to 14 inches in length.
 A State Police helicopter is specially fitted with aerated holding tanks, and fish are stocked through a chute while hovering over the target waterbody.
 Hundreds of additional ponds will be stocked in the fall, primarily with fingerling brook trout.
 These air-stocked fish provide for unique angling experiences in wilderness-like settings far from roads and more crowded streams.